-pension =

-$$(0.2 + 0.015 \text{ x Max}[\text{ years contributed -15;0 }]) \text{ x average salary}$$
+$$pension = (0.2 + 0.015 x Max[years contributed -15; 0]) x average salary$$ (1)

-(1)

 The formula above has no mechanism to redistribute lifetime earnings across people because the replacement rate is constant for all income given the same number of contribution years to Article 33.
 This implies that there is no guarantee that low-income earners would have sufficient pension benefits.
-The differences between twenty percent of average earnings at the bottom 10 earners and that of the top 10 earners could be large.
-In addition, with no cap adjustment for three decades, the fraction of Article 33 insured with earnings more than 15,000 THB rose from 10% to 33% in 2019.
-This means that if the cap were increased according to the average wage growth, the top income group, they could have been forced to save more for their retirement;
+The differences between twenty percent of average earnings at the bottom 10 earners and that of the top 10 earners could be large.4 In addition, with no cap adjustment for three decades, the fraction of Article 33 insured with earnings more than 15,000 THB rose from 10% to 33% in 2019.
+This means that if the cap were increased according to the average wage growth, the top income group, they could have been forced to save more for their retirement; and together with a redistributive formula, the scheme could have generated more revenue to redistribute to the low-income group.

-&lt;sup>5 The current difference might not be that large because the base earnings for the top 10 group has been capped at 15,000 THB.
+4 The current difference might not be that large because the base earnings for the top 10 group has been capped at 15,000 THB.
 The gap would be larger if there is an increase in the cap, but no change in the benefit formula.